MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting customize which remediation action will be taken for each listed Threat ID when it is detected during a scan.
 Threats should be added under the Options for this setting.
 Each entry must be listed as a name value pair.
 The name defines a valid Threat ID, while the value contains the action ID for the remediation action that should be taken.

 Valid remediation action values are: